Peanhua/diamond-girl/README.md

 # Important notice

-The development versions of Lucy the Diamond Girl may break your save game files.
+The development versions of Lucy the Diamond Girl may break your settings, saved games, highscores, and other progress.

 Latest official release can be found from the website: [www.netikka.net/joyr/diamond_girl/](http://www.netikka.net/joyr/diamond_girl/)